PlannerHats/PlannerHats.github.io/index.md

 <h1 style="color:red;font-size:300%;">Planner Hats</h1>
 	<img src="Planner Hats.png" alt="Planner Hats Logo">
 	<P> The Planner Hats: Honeyeh Yazdizadeh, Hosna Hamdieh.
 Adrian Bolesnikov, Tina Yazdizadeh, Samantha Sieklicki </p>
-	<p> Quick look at the problem:
+	<p> Quick look at the problem: Event planning is a hard and time consuming process and it would be a waste if not enough people show up.
+To make sure you are on the right path it is vital to both know your potential competitors and the times they are holding their events.
+Finding the perfect time might not be possible without an overall undrestanding of the domain's active players (groups) while knowing popular times and days.</p>
-	<p> Our aim: Helping event planners to findout about other events, groups holding them and when they can have their own events</p>
+	<p> Our aim: Helping event planners to findout about other events, groups holding them and when they can have their own events(times still available).</p>
     <h2 style="color:blue;font-size:200%;">Overview: </h2>

 	    <p>In this part active (hodling events) groups in the meta category selected will be shown, giving a general idea about who the main competitors could be.
 Parameters taken into consideration are as fallowed: </p>